National Park Week 2026 – How To Celebrate It?

 Angie Ringler and her husband at Sleeping Bear Dunes National Park in Michigan

 Did you know that on average, it takes about 1.5 liters of petroleum to produce just one large laundry detergent jug!
 We all know recycling isn’t working as well as we hoped it would.
-In my area, they still pick up a recycling bin and a garbage can from the curb, but everything gets dumped into the same truck and it is all incinerated.
+In my area, they still pick up a recycling bin and a garbage can from the curb, but everything gets dumped into the same truck, and it is all incinerated.
 Sad truth.

-Regarding the number of laundry jugs discarded in the United States per family, specific data varies such as family size, laundry habits, and regional recycling practices.
+Regarding the number of laundry jugs discarded in the United States per family, specific data varies, such as family size, laundry habits, and regional recycling practices.
 However, according to estimates from the Environmental Protection Agency (EPA), the average American family uses around 13 large plastic laundry jugs annually!
 Think of how many households there are just in your town.
 The number of just laundry jugs tossed into the trash must be staggering!

 Unfortunately, a significant portion of these jugs ends up in landfills rather than being recycled, contributing to environmental pollution and resource depletion.
-This is one reason why we at Tangie joined forces with CleanHub to support one of their plastic collection hubs where they collection plastic waste and find useable options for it, BEFORE it enters the ocean.
+This is one reason why we at Tangie joined forces with CleanHub to support one of their plastic collection hubs where they collect plastic waste and find usable options for it, BEFORE it enters the ocean.
 Collections centers like this are popping up around the world to combat ocean waste.
 We wouldn’t need them if we could stop the plastic waste at its source – the packaging!

 Plastic waste on beach